nkj76/RepData_PeerAssessment1/PA1_template.md

 # plot a histogram
 hist(new_steps_per_day$totalsteps,
-           main="With new Filled-in data: Histogram of steps per day", xlab="Steps per day",
+           main="With new Filled-In data: Histogram of steps per day", xlab="Steps per day",
            ylab = "Count")
 ```